 Wood-boring beetles are one of several groups of plant decomposers and are separated into non-reinfesting and reinfesting types.
 After completing this course, you should be able to identify the different wood-boring beetles, recognize signs of their activity, distinguish between active and inactive infestations and recommend the proper treatment method(s) for each.

 Integrated Pest Management (IPM) is a concept that has been ingrained into the pest management industry for a while.
 Even if a pest management professional doesn't know what it is, they’ve probably heard of it.
 After completing this course, you should be familiar with the history of IPM in agriculture and environmental sciences markets, be able to recognize the different control methods within IPM, as well as structure a “green” program to suit the specific needs of a customer.
-Note: this course is approx. 69 minutes in duration.

 Of the many spider species that exist, those that actively hunt or spin webs are the most common in pest management.
 A very small percentage of species are medically important.
 After completing this course, the learner should be able to identify spiders that are common in and around structures, recognize which spiders are medically important, and know the different approaches to managing spiders that wander or build webs.